 As for St. John and the British Virgin Islands, check VINow.com for current ferry schedules.
-There is, or was, ferry service to St. Croix on a hydrofoil.
+There is, or was, a ferry service to St. Croix on a hydrofoil.
 It does not appear to be running now, but may be available on during carnival and major holidays.

-Taxis are widely available on St. Thomas, but do bear in mind that they charge per person, not per destination.
+Taxis are widely available on St. Thomas but do bear in mind that they charge per person, not per destination.
 It can be significantly more economical to rent a car.
 Budget and Hertz have airport locations by Baggage Claim, Discount Car Rental has consistently lower rates on Jeeps and offers pickup and dropoff service.

 You can rent a scooter in St. Thomas but think very carefully before you do.
 Roads are steep and hazardous.
 Even driving a car can be challenging, and visitors often struggle to remember to drive on the left side of the road.
 Check tips for driving in St. Thomas.